 The story of the Meistersingers had its real beginning in Athens about 600 B. C. At that time a mystical sect came into being claiming descent from the Bard Orpheus, the master singer of the world.
-Orpheus represents the esoteric doctrine as revealed through the The master singers formed a guild harmonic structure in nature.
-His folcomposition to reveal, and at the same time conceal, the formula of human regeneration.
+Orpheus represents the esoteric doctrine as revealed through the harmonic structure in nature.
+His folof artists derived principally from the lowers used the symbolism of musical composition to reveal, and at the same time conceal, the formula of human regeneration.